isaacnmm/pestpolicy-hugo2XX/content/posts/applying-weed-and-feed-products-to-st-augustine-grass/index.md

 layout: post
 ---

 Maintaining a lush, green lawn is a goal for many homeowners, especially those in warmer climates where St. Augustine grass thrives.
-The desire for a pristine, [weed](https://pestpolicy.com/best-weed-killer-bermuda-grass/)-free turf often leads people to consider "weed and [feed](https://pestpolicy.com/best-gravity-feed-spray-gun-for-woodworking/)" products a convenient, all-in-one solution promising to nourish the grass while simultaneously eradicating unwanted invaders.
+The desire for a pristine, [weed](https://pestpolicy.com/best-weed-killer-bermuda-grass/)-freeturf often leads people to consider "weed and [feed](https://pestpolicy.com/best-gravity-feed-spray-gun-for-woodworking/)"products a convenient, all-in-one solution promising to nourish the grass while simultaneously eradicating unwanted invaders.

 However, applying these combination products to St. Augustine grass requires a nuanced understanding, as this particular turf type is more sensitive to certain herbicides than others.